nytimes/covid-19-data/README.md

 * Colorado

 Numbers reflect the combined number of lab-confirmed and probable cases and deaths as reported by the state.
 On April 25th, the state revised downward the number of deaths after removing "about 29 duplicates" from the number of "probable deaths" included in the total.

+* Hawaii

+Numbers reflect the combined number of lab-confirmed and probable cases and deaths as reported by the state.

 * Idaho